lyndic/pokedex/README.md

 ```
 $ Use keyboard arrow keys or click on arrows to browse Pokémon

-$ Type in Pokémon name or ID in the search and hit "Enter" or click "Find" to search for specific Pokémon
+$ Type in Pokémon name or ID in the search and hit "Enter" or click "Find" to search
+  for specific Pokémon

-$ Mispelled names or Pokémon that don't exist in the PokéAPI will not be found and user will be redirected to the starting screen on Pokédex
+$ Mispelled names or Pokémon that don't exist in the PokéAPI will not be found;
+  user will be redirected to the starting screen on Pokédex
 ```

 ## Codebase